peterjc/thapbi-pict/docs/fungal_mock/surprise_entries.rst

 bottom middle).
 Those labelled *glomeromycetes* are in the middle near and in once case connected to a dark red *Rhizophagus irregularis* node.

+i.e. None of the ITS1 sequences in amplicon library two are clear cut external contaimination.

 Amplicon library two - ITS2
 ---------------------------